michaelk566/cse100-su21-pa3-huffman-starter/PA3-Huffman.md

 4. Open the output file for writing.

 5. Write enough information (a "file header") to the output file to enable the coding tree to be reconstructed when the file is read by your uncompress program.
 You should write the header as plain (ASCII) text.
+See "the file header demystified" and "designing your header" for more details.

 6. Open the input file for reading, again.
 If you instead keep the file open without ever closing it, you will need to clear the EOF flag using the clear() method.